asifkhan123/Arduino-Projects/README.md

-# Ultrasound-Sensor
+# Arduino Projects
-- Hosting archived files from a project based on an arcade basketball machine
+- Hosting archived files from different projects for my school's Open Days, both working and incomplete versions.
-- This was a team-based project done in collaboration with the IT department of my school.
+- These were team-based projects done in collaboration with the IT department of my school.
+- Ultrasound sensor was built for the basketball machine
+- Speedometer and RPM calculator were built towards a smart bike project, which could not be completed in time and hence is an unfinished project.